SergeBakharev/carvera_a_to_z/dust-collection.md

 $122=200.000 (Z-axis acceleration, mm/sec^2)
 ```

-These values can be tuned from the MDI menu in Carbide Motion, or from the G-code command shell in any other G-code sender.
+These values can be tuned from the MDI menu in Makera CAM, or from the G-code command shell in any other G-code sender.

 {% hint style="info" %}
-Those GRBL settings are now the standard values in Carbide Motion, starting from version 505
+Those GRBL settings are now the standard values in Makera CAM, starting from version 505
 {% endhint %}

 {% hint style="warning" %}